nandiniskumar/amfoss-tasks/introspection/readme.md

 #How would you contribute back to the club?

-I would do my level best for improving my skills and doing the projects and also will make sure to share my knowledge to those who which to learn…
+I would do my level best for improving my skills and doing the projects and also will make sure to share my knowledge to those who wish  to learn…